Understanding and Improving Knowledge Distillation: Empirical Studies

-We use two popular image classification datasets -- CIFAR-100~\citep{krizhevsky2009learning} and ImageNet~\citep{russakovsky2015imagenet} to analyze the quality of our proposed partial-distillation methods, and also to verify if we could approximate the performance of $\KD$ by compounding effects.
+We next use two popular image classification datasets -- CIFAR-100~\citep{krizhevsky2009learning} and ImageNet~\citep{russakovsky2015imagenet} to analyze the quality of our proposed partial-distillation methods, and also to verify if we could approximate the performance of $\KD$ by compounding effects.

-\textbf{Setup.} CIFAR-100 is a relatively small dataset with 100 classes.
-We use ResNet-20 as the student, and ResNet-56 as the teacher.
-ImageNet on the other hand is a large-scale dataset covering 1000 classes.
-We use ResNet-50 as the student, and ResNet-152 as the teacher.
-For more details, please refer to Section~\hyperref[sec:si-detail]{A} in Suppl.
-Note that instead of using different model families as in~\citep{furlanello2018born,yuan2019revisit}, we use same model architecture (i.e., ResNet) with different depths for the student and teacher to avoid unknown effects introduced by model family discrepancy.
+\textbf{Setup.} On CIFAR-100 we use ResNet-20 as the student, and ResNet-56 as the teacher.
+On ImageNet with 1000 classes, we use ResNet-50 as the student, and ResNet-152 as the teacher.
+For more details, please refer to Section~\ref{sec:si-detail} in Suppl.
+Note that instead of using different model families as in~\citep{furlanello2018born,yuan2019revisit}, we use the same model architecture (i.e., ResNet) with different depths for the student and teacher to isolate any unknown effects introduced by model family discrepancy.

-\textbf{Results and Analysis.} Table~\ref{tb:exp_real_data} shows the overall performance when using the best hyper-parameters for each of the methods.
-On both the datasets, teacher model is much better than the student, and $\LS$ improves student model's generalization. $\KD$ can further boost student model's quality by a large margin, especially on CIFAR-100, where $\KD$ even outperforms the teacher.
+\textbf{Results and analysis.} Table~\ref{tb:exp_real_data} shows the overall performance with the best hyper-parameters for each of the methods.
+On both datasets, teacher model is much better than the student, and label smoothing ($\LS$) improves student model's generalization. $\KD$ can further boost student model's quality by a large margin, especially on CIFAR-100, where $\KD$ even outperforms the teacher.
 We try to uncover the different benefits from distillation using partial-$\KD$ methods.
 Both $\kdpt$, and $\kdsim$ outperforms $\LS$; especially $\kdpt$ on CIFAR-100.
-This suggests that the different effects from distillation benefits the student in different aspects.
+This suggests that the different effects from $\KD$ benefits the student in different aspects depending on the dataset.
 Furthermore, by combining the two effects together in $\kdptsim$ (using $\alpha=0.5$), we see a further improvement in quality.